Appealing an Overpayment Subject to Limitation on Recoupment

 - Time: Determine the total Julian days starting from the recoupment date to the ALJ decision date or date the revised notice with the new overpayment, if applicable.
 Divide the number of Julian days by 30 to compute the number of 30-day periods.
 The interest will not be payable for any periods of less than 30 days in which we had possession of the recouped funds.

-To access online forms use the Palmetto GBA's Forms application.
+To access online forms, access the Palmetto GBA's Forms application.